jopraveen/kali-punk/README.md

 cd kali-punk
 sudo bash install.sh
 ```
-### If you get any errors in this auto installation script then please go through the manual way (See Down, I explained how to install every package clearly)
+#### If you get any errors in this auto installation script then please go through the manual way (See Down, I explained how to install every package clearly)

+## Full set up

 <details>
 <summary>👈 Dependencies</summary> <br>